bakpakin/Editgrid/README.md

 * `angle` -- the angle of the camera.
 Default is 0.
 * `(sx, sy, sw, sh)` -- the clipping rectangle (scissor rectangle) for the camera.
 By default, the camera draws to the whole screen (0, 0, love.graphics.getWidth(), love.graphics.getHeight()).
+All functions in Editgrid that require a `camera` can use all types of cameras.

 `visuals` should be a table containing the following:
 ```lua